 About GM: Alicia Boler-Davis

-In February 2012, Ms. Boler-Davis was appointed to U.S. vice president, Customer Experience.
+In February 2012, Boler-Davis was named U.S. vice president, Customer Experience.
 Later that year, her role was expanded to vice president, Global Quality and U.S. Customer Experience.

-Previously, Ms. Boler-Davis was plant manager of Orion Assembly and Pontiac Stamping simultaneously.
-This appointment included the dual role of vehicle line director and vehicle chief engineer, North America Small Cars, which she held until January 2011.
-Prior to that, she held the positions of plant manager at Lansing Consolidated Operations and Arlington Assembly, where she was the first African-American woman to be appointed to plant manager at a GM vehicle manufacturing plant.
+Previously, Boler-Davis was plant manager of Orion (Mich.)
+Assembly and Pontiac Stamping simultaneously, and in those roles she also was vehicle line director and vehicle chief engineer, North America Small Cars, which she held until January 2011.
+Prior to that, she was plant manager at Lansing (Mich.)
+Consolidated Operations and Arlington (Texas) Assembly, where she was the first African-American woman to be a plant manager at a GM vehicle manufacturing plant.

-Ms. Boler-Davis began her GM career in 1994 as a manufacturing engineer at the Midsize/Luxury Car Division in Warren, Michigan.
+Boler-Davis began her GM career in 1994 as a manufacturing engineer at the Midsize/Luxury Car Division in Warren, Mich.
 During her career, she has held many positions of increasing responsibility in Manufacturing, Engineering and Product Development.

-Ms. Boler-Davis has been recognized by numerous organizations and publications for her professional accomplishments and community service activities.
-In 2010, Automotive News named her as one of the 100 Leading Women in the North American Automotive Industry; and in 2011, was honored by the Michigan Chronicle as a Woman of Excellence.
-She is a Board Trustee of the Care House of Oakland County and a member of Links, Inc. Oakland County Chapter, a volunteer organization for women.
+Boler-Davis has been recognized by numerous organizations and publications for her professional accomplishments and community service.
+In 2010, Automotive News named her one of the 100 Leading Women in the North American Automotive Industry; and in 2011, she was honored by the Michigan Chronicle as a Woman of Excellence.
+She is a board trustee of the Care House of Oakland County and is a member of Links, Inc. Oakland County Chapter, a volunteer organization for women.

-Ms. Boler-Davis holds a bachelor’s degree in chemical engineering from Northwestern University and a master’s degree in engineering science from Rensselaer Polytechnic Institute.
+Boler-Davis has a bachelor’s degree in chemical engineering from Northwestern University and a master’s degree in engineering science from Rensselaer Polytechnic Institute.